 I’m constantly on the lookout for ways to make good old reliable chicken a little less, well, ordinary.
 We have chicken so often that it’s easy to take it for granted.
 Yup, chicken for dinner again.
 Yaaaaaawn.
 But I am here to tell you that with just a little bit of help, chicken can be elegant and interesting and oooh-la-la.
 In this case, help has arrived in the form of some fresh rosemary, a little bit of butter and just a few other things.
 Chicken, get ready for your Extreme Makeover!

 Now, I am already a fan of anything that pairs chicken with rosemary, purely because of my love and devotion to my beloved buttermilk and rosemary grilled chicken recipe.
 But as glorious as that recipe is, it does involve marinating and it does involve sending someone out to the grill.
 And while I have no problem sending people other than myself out to the grill in a rainstorm, having an indoor recipe for chicken cooked with rosemary is a great alternative.

 It’s also a quick recipe, which is handy for days when you walk in the door and want to make a supper that is as Easy As Possible.
 You know those days.
-For example, we picked the Southern Daughter up at college last week, and spent approximately 12 hours driving from South Carolina to New Jersey following the back of Michael Jordan’s head on the interstate.
+For example, the time we picked the Southern Daughter up at college and spent approximately 12 hours driving from South Carolina to New Jersey following the back of Michael Jordan’s head on the interstate.

 So!
 Mix up some chopped fresh rosemary with a little minced garlic and some olive oil, and rub it all over your chicken.
 Let it sit while you preheat the oven, and then sear it in a skillet just until it is nice and golden brown.
 Now pop it in the oven and let it finish cooking while you make the sauce.